Nonparametric Learning of Two-Layer ReLU Residual Units: Introduction

 \hypertarget{fig:preReLU-TLRN}{

 }

+Residual networks, or ResNets \citep{he2016deep}, are a class of deep neural networks that adopt skip connections to feed values between nonadjacent layers, where skipped layers may contain nonlinearities in between.
+Without loss of expressivity, ResNets avoid the vanishing gradient problem by directly passing gradient information from previous layers to current layers where otherwise gradients might vanish without skipping.
+In practice, ResNets have shown strong learning efficiency in several tasks, e.g.~achieving at least $93\%$ test accuracy on CIFAR-10 classification, lowering single-crop error to $20.1\%$ on the $1000$-class ImageNet dataset \citep{russakovsky2015imagenet,he2016identity,allen2019can}.

-Common ResNets are often aggregated by many repeated shallow networks, where each network acts as a minimal unit with such skip propagation, named a residual unit \citep{he2016identity}.
-Given the flexibility and simplicity of residual units, much theoretical work has been devoted to study them and develop training algorithms for them in a way that sidesteps from the standard backpropagation regime and provides guarantees on the quality of estimation (see \autoref{section:related}).
-In this paper, we propose algorithms that can learn a general class of single-skip two-layer residual units with ReLU activation as shown on the \hyperlink{fig:preReLU-TLRN}{right} by equation: $\rvy = \mB\left[\left(\mA\rvx\right)^+ + \rvx\right]$, where for a scalar $c$, $c^+ = \max\{0,c\}$ (for a vector, this maximization is applied coordinate-wise), $\rvx$ is a random vector as the network input with support space $\R^d$, and $\mA\in\R^{d\times d}$ and $\mB\in\R^{m\times d}$ are weight matrices of \emph{layer 1} and \emph{layer 2}, respectively.
+Common ResNets are often aggregated by many repeated shallow networks, where each network acts as a minimal unit with this kind of skip propagation, named a residual unit \citep{he2016identity}.
+Given the flexibility and simplicity of residual units, much theoretical work has been devoted to studying them and developing training algorithms for them in a way that sidesteps from the standard backpropagation regime and provides guarantees on the quality of estimation (see \cref{section:related}).
+In this paper, we propose algorithms that learn a general class of single-skip two-layer residual units with ReLU activation as shown on the \hyperlink{fig:preReLU-TLRN}{right} by the equation: $\rvy = \mB\left[\left(\mA\rvx\right)^+ + \rvx\right]$, where for a scalar $c$, $c^+ = \max\{0,c\}$ (for a vector, this maximization is applied coordinate-wise), $\rvx$ is a random vector as the network input with support space $\R^d$, and $\mA\in\R^{d\times d}$ with nonnegative entries and $\mB\in\R^{m\times d}$ are weight matrices of \emph{layer 1} and \emph{layer 2}, respectively.

-Compared to previous work~\citep{ge2018learning,ge2017learning, Zhang2018LearningOR, Wu2019LearningDG, Tian2017AnAF, Du2017GradientDL, Brutzkus2017GloballyOG, Soltanolkotabi2017LearningRV, Li2017ConvergenceAO, Zhong2017RecoveryGF}, the introduction of residual connections simplifies the recovery of the network parameters by removing the permutation and scaling invariance\shaycomment{can you be a bit more specific why this is the case? this is a good opportunity to elaborate and beef things up.}.
-However, a naive mean square error minimization for estimating the parameters remains nonconvex.
-Unlike most previous work, we do not assume a specific input distribution or that it is symmetric \citep{ge2018learning,Du2018ImprovedLO}.
+Compared to previous work~\citep{ge2019learning,ge2018learning, zhang2019learning,wu2019learning,Tian2017AnAF, du2018gradient,brutzkus2017globally,Soltanolkotabi2017LearningRV,li2017convergence,Zhong2017RecoveryGF}, the introduction of residual connections simplifies the recovery of the network parameters by removing the permutation and scaling invariance.
+However, the naive mean square error minimization used in estimating the parameters remains nonconvex.
+Unlike most previous work, we do not assume a specific input distribution nor that the distribution is symmetric \citep{ge2019learning,du2018improved}.